Privacy Policy

 Used so the extension can open the Erasio dashboard, sign-in, or pricing pages in a new tab when you click the corresponding popup button.
 We do not read the URLs, titles, or contents of your other tabs.

-Required to inject the content script that detects watermarked image downloads on Google Gemini and Google AI Studio.
-The extension only activates on these two AI image sites and does not monitor any other websites you visit.
+Required to inject the content script that detects watermarked image and video downloads on Google Gemini and Google AI Studio (including Gemini-generated videos).
+The extension only activates on these AI sites and does not monitor any other websites you visit.

 Required for the auth-bridge content script that runs only on erasio.io tabs.
 It exchanges your existing erasio.io session for a short-lived access token so the popup can show your account and remaining credits without asking you to log in again.